 You’ve finally done it, congratulations!
-You have created your product, developed your brand identity and packaging and now you are ready to get your finished labor of love into the hands (and mouths) of your consumers.
+You have created your product, developed your brand identity and packaging and now you are ready to get your finished labor of love into the hands (and mouths) of your consumers by bringing your brand to market.
 While it may seem like the bulk of your work is behind you, you still have some big decisions to make with how your brand will be put into distribution.

 Reaching Your Consumer: Leveraging “Home Field Advantage”